Yonet/Angular-Interview-Questions/README.md

 #### Testing Questions:

 * How do you mock a service to inject in a unit test?
+* How do you mock a module in a unit test?

 #### Style Guide Questions: